AAGiron/Bluerandom/README.md

 -- Must compile it with ```-lbluetooth```

-Compile the src/ code with make and run it with sudo ./bluerandom.
+Compile the src/ code with `make` and run it with `sudo ./bluerandom`.
 The generation process has low throughput and depends on how much BLE devices are nearby (see the paper for details).

 If "Error on opening HCI device.
 No such device" appears you might need to start it (```sudo bluetoothctl; power on; exit``` - or with blueman program).